Pan African Resources Plc - Directorate Change

 ADR ticker code: PAFRY

-In compliance with paragraph 3.59 of the Listings Requirements of the JSE Limited and Rule 17 of the AIM Rules for Companies, shareholders are advised of the resignation of Hester Hickey as a director of the Company with effect from 16 September 2021.
-Hester is currently an independent non-executive director and the chairperson of the Company's audit and risk committee, since her appointment in April 2012.
-She was also appointed as the Group's lead independent director in April 2019.
-Hester has resigned after serving 9 years on the board, and has accepted another non-executive directorship position.

-Shareholders are further advised that the board of directors (the Board) has approved the appointment of Dawn Earp (aged 59) to the Board as the lead independent non-executive director and as the chairperson of the audit and risk committee, subject to the satisfactory completion of certain regulatory due diligence.
+Shareholders are referred to the announcement released on SENS and RNS on 14 September 2021, and are further advised that Dawn Earp (aged 59) has been appointed to the Board as the lead independent non-executive director and as the chairperson of the audit and risk committee with immediate effect.

 Ms Earp is a Chartered Accountant with extensive experience in the gold mining industry, having served as Chief Financial Officer of Rand Refinery Limited and as an executive officer of finance at AngloGold Ashanti Limited.
-Ms Earp also currently serves as a non-executive director on the boards of Truworths International Limited, Impala Platinum Holdings Limited and ArcelorMittal South Africa Limited.
+Ms Earp also currently serves as a non-executive director on the boards of ArcelorMittal South Africa Limited, Impala Platinum Holdings Limited and Truworths International Limited.

-A further announcement will be made once the effective date of Ms Earp's appointment has been finalised.
+Ms Earp has confirmed that, other than the information disclosed below, there are no matters to be disclosed under Rule 17 and paragraph (g) of Schedule 2 of the AIM Rules.

 Pan African Chairman Keith Spencer commented: